 Introduction

-The Improving Quality in Physiological Diagnostic Services (IQIPS) accreditation scheme is available throughout the UK and continues to be strongly endorsed by NHS England and recognised in a position statement by commissioners and the CQC as a marker of quality.
+The Improving Quality in Physiological Diagnostic Services (IQIPS) accreditation scheme is available throughout the UK and continues to be strongly endorsed by NHS England and recognised in a position statement by commissioners and the CQC as a marker of quality1.
 The SVT endorses IQIPS accreditation and encourages services to engage in the process of quality improvement and work towards achievement of IQIPS accreditation.
-Patients are also encouraged to find out whether their local services are accredited2. https://www.ukas.com/download/brochures/Providing-Confidence-in-your-Healthcare-Provision-UKAS-B27-8-2017_2.pdf
+Patients are also encouraged to find out whether their local services are accredited2.

-The IQIPS Accreditation scheme3 is hosted by the https://www.ukas.com/services/accreditation-services/physiological-services-accreditation-iqips/ who are advised by a Clinical Advisory Group consisting of members from the relevant Physiological discipline specific Professional bodies.
-The SVT representative is currently Alison.charig@porthosp.nhs.uk .
+The IQIPS Accreditation scheme3 is hosted by the United Kingdom Accreditation Service (UKAS) who are advised by a Clinical Advisory Group consisting of members from the relevant Physiological discipline specific Professional bodies.
+The SVT representative is currently Alison Charig4 .

-An of Vascular Diagnostic Services who hold IQIPS accreditation can be accessed on the UKAS website https://www.ukas.com/find-an-organisation/browse-by-category/?cat=300
+An up-to-date list of Vascular Diagnostic Services who hold IQIPS accreditation can be accessed on the UKAS website5

 2021 Update